-Student Schedule Breaks Lunch 7 1/2 hour In the morning & In the afternoon 30 min.
+Future Professional Schedule Breaks Lunch 7 1/2 hour/day In the morning & In the afternoon 30 min.

-- 11. Documentation of time: Students may not leave the school premises during regular hours without an instructor's permission. - a.
-Students who leave the school premises or those who leave early must document their time by clocking out on the time clock, signing the sign-out sheet, and having an instructor book them out. - b.
-Students must clock out on the time clock for lunch for 30 minutes every day.
-Students will not receive credit for the hour if they fail to clock in/out for lunch. - 12.
-Students may not clock in or out for another student. - 13.
-Students must keep a record of all services each day on the "service tracking sheet," which must be completed daily and turned in every month. - 14.
-Students attend Core the first 320 clock hours of enrollment.
-During this time the student must maintain a monthly attendance of 80%.
-If at the conclusion of the month, the student's progress report is not 80% attendance, the student may be dropped from the program and asked to re-enroll in the next class start date.
+- 11. Documentation of time: Future Professionals may not leave the school premises during regular hours without a Learning Leader's permission. - a.
+Future Professionals who leave the school premises for more than 10 minutes or those who leave early must document their time by clocking out on the time clock, signing the sign-out sheet, and having a Learning Leader book them out. - b.
+Future Professionals who leave the school premises for less than 10 minutes must sign the sign-out break sheet. - c.
+Day Future Professionals must clock out on the time clock for lunch for 30 minutes every day.
+Future Professionals will not receive credit for the hour if they fail to clock in/out for lunch. - 12.
+Future Professionals can not clock in or out for another Future Professional. - 13.
+Future Professionals can not ask others to clock them in or out. - 14.
+Future Professionals must keep a record of all services performed each day digitally via the Skills Tracker app. - 15.
+Students must request time off from school from the Education Leadership. - 16.
+Full time students are required to be in attendance a minimum of seven (7) hours per day, 35 hours per week schedule.
+Holidays such as Thanksgiving, Christmas, and New Year's Day will be set according to the calendar each year.
+Students cannot bank hours and attend over 35 to make up for missing hours.